Domain (mathematical analysis)

-In mathematical analysis, a domain or region is a non-empty connected open set in a topological space, in particular any non-empty connected open subset of the real coordinate space R^{n} or the complex coordinate space C^{n}.
-A connected open subset of coordinate space is frequently used for the domain of a function, but in general, functions may be defined on sets that are not topological spaces.
+In mathematical analysis, a domain or region is a non-empty, connected, and open set in a topological space.
+In particular, it is any non-empty connected open subset of the real coordinate space R^{n} or the complex coordinate space C^{n}.
+A connected open subset of coordinate space is frequently used for the domain of a function.

 The basic idea of a connected subset of a space dates from the 19th century, but precise definitions vary slightly from generation to generation, author to author, and edition to edition, as concepts developed and terms were translated between German, French, and English works.
 In English, some authors use the term domain, some use the term region, some use both terms interchangeably, and some define the two terms slightly differently; some avoid ambiguity by sticking with a phrase such as non-empty connected open subset.

 Conventions

 One common convention is to define a domain as a connected open set but a region as the union of a domain with none, some, or all of its limit points.
 A closed region or closed domain is the union of a domain and all of its limit points.

 Various degrees of smoothness of the boundary of the domain are required for various properties of functions defined on the domain to hold, such as integral theorems (Green's theorem, Stokes theorem), properties of Sobolev spaces, and to define measures on the boundary and spaces of traces (generalized functions defined on the boundary).
 Commonly considered types of domains are domains with continuous boundary, Lipschitz boundary, C^{1} boundary, and so forth.

-A bounded domain is a domain which is a bounded set, while an exterior or external domain is the interior of the complement of a bounded domain.
+A bounded domain is a domain that is bounded, i.e., contained in some ball.
+Bounded region is defined similarly.
+An exterior domain or external domain is a domain whose complement is bounded; sometimes smoothness conditions are imposed on its boundary.

 In complex analysis, a complex domain (or simply domain) is any connected open subset of the complex plane C. For example, the entire complex plane is a domain, as is the open unit disk, the open upper half-plane, and so forth.
 Often, a complex domain serves as the domain of definition for a holomorphic function.
 In the study of several complex variables, the definition of a domain is extended to include any connected open subset of C^{n}.

+In Euclidean spaces, one-, two-, and three-dimensional regions are curves, surfaces, and solids, whose extent are called, respectively, length, area, and volume.